dranzboi/slot-homework/README.md

 Both **frontend** and **backend** have `.env.example` files.
 For running do not need to copping this files.
 Spin cost and free credits could be configured in a backend env file.
+Slot size could be configured and timing of responsibility, look at frontend config.
 To start development, copy these files to `.env` in their respective directories:
 ```bash
 # For frontend